hpenne/smallrand/readme.md

     - `rand` is very large and difficult to audit.
 It's dependencies (as of 0.9) include `zerocopy`, which contains a huge amount of unsafe code.
-    - Its API encourages you to use `thread_rng` to create RNGs.
-This creates unnecessary global state, which is almost always a bad idea.
+    - Its API encourages you to use thread local RNG instances.
+This creates unnecessary (thread) global state, which is almost always a bad idea.
 Since it is thread local, you also get one RNG per thread in the thread pool if your code is async.
 Furthermore, it is a potential security risk (see [below](#the-juniper-incident)).
     - `smallrand` does not require you to import any traits or anything else beyond the RNG you're using.
+    - This crate compiles much faster than `rand`.
+* Why would I choose this over `fastrand`
+    - `fastrand` uses Wyrand as its algorithm, which does not seem to be as respected as Xoshiro256++.
+    - When you use `fastrand` to generate integers in a range, it does not generate a uniform distribution (as of March 30th 2025.
+The code uses a simple modulus, which is plain wrong.
+This call the quality of the whole crate into question.

 ## The Juniper incident